9 Amazing Free Live Online Lecture Series for Medical Students

 Whilst many medical schools were left a bit in the lurch with the sudden change in circumstances, some awesome people were already setting up free live online lectures to help.

-Below I share nine excellent providers of free live online lectures for medical students.
+Below I share several excellent providers of free live online lectures for medical students.
 If there are any I’ve missed please share them in a comment underneath this blog post!

 All the below are aimed at UK medical students but if you’re outside the UK, no problem, you are still able to attend.
 Just be aware that these lectures teach UK guidelines.